wwymak/mojo-gpu-puzzles/book/src/puzzle_10/puzzle_10.md

 ## Why GPU bugs are uniquely sinister

-Unlike CPU programs where bugs usually announce themselves with immediate crashes or wrong results, GPU bugs are **masters of disguise**:
+Unlike CPU programs where bugs usually announce themselves with immediate crashes or wrong results, GPU bugs are **experts at hiding**:

 **Silent corruption patterns:**
 - **Memory violations that don't crash**: Out-of-bounds access to "lucky" memory locations